 In recent years environmentalists have pointed the finger at the animal industry and their production of greenhouse gases.
 Experts agree that livestock is responsible for 18% of all greenhouse gas emissions with beef representing 65% of these gasses, followed by pig meat, and lastly chickens.

-Kangaroos, in comparison, contribute less to greenhouse gases due to their unique process of digestion.
-While eating, kangaroos don’t just digest their food – they also ferment it!
+Kangaroos contribute less to greenhouse gases due to their unique process of digestion.
+Kangaroos don’t just digest their food – they also ferment it!
 This means that food travels throughout the stomach and digestive system quicker, allowing less time for microbes to break down the food and produce methane.

-It’s not just emissions that make roos the right choice.
-Scientists suggest that harvesting “food and fibers from animals adapted to Australia’s fragile rangelands is eminently wise and sustainable”.
-And with such an enormous population, often competing with beef or sheep for scant resources available in the unforgiving Aussie outback, kangaroo meat starts to make real sense.
+It’s not just emissions that make kangaroo the right choice.
+Scientists suggest that harvesting kangaroo food and fibres is “eminently wise and sustainable”, especially given they make up twice the human population.
+Kangaroo often compete with beef or sheep for scant resources available in the unforgiving Aussie outback.

 Kangaroo is seriously healthy

 Meat is essential for the health and longevity of our dogs.
-It’s rich with indispensable vitamins and minerals.
-Each type of meat has an individual nutritional profile, unique to the animal that it’s come from.
 Kangaroo boasts an impressive nutrient list, including a variety of benefits for chowing down on the unique protein.

 Kangaroo is a particularly lean meat, containing less than 2% fat.
-This makes it one of the healthiest red meat options, and suitable to doggos of all diet types – particularly those that are sensitive, like sufferers of pancreatitis.
+This makes it one of the healthiest red meat options.
+It’s suitable for dogs of all diet types, particularly those that are sensitive, like sufferers of pancreatitis.
+It is also considered to be jam-packed full of Iron, a mineral essential for supporting immune function and boosting metabolism.
+It’s rich in B vitamins, Omega 3 and Zinc, giving your dog that a nutrient boost in each bite.

 What if my dog is allergic to kangaroo?